ericoporto/RGBLedDaemon/README.md

 # RGBLedDaemon
 A tiny simple daemon for controlling a single RGB Led for Raspberry Pi written in Python.

+While this daemon requires being sudo to start it, it doesn't require being sudo to change color and blink state of the LED in the GPIO.

 Usage
 -----